rutvikk99/synapse/demos/module5/README.md

     GO
     ```

     At the top of the script, we create a `MASTER KEY` with a random password **(1)**.
-Next, we create a database-scoped credential for the containers in the external storage account **(2)**.
+Next, we create a database-scoped credential for the containers in the external storage account **(2)**, using a shared access signature (SAS) for delegated access.
 This credential is used when we create the `SqlOnDemandDemo` external data source **(3)** that points to the location of the external storage account that contains the population data:

     ![The script is displayed.](media/script1.png "Create master key and credential")

+    > Database-scoped credentials are used when any principal calls OPENROWSET function with DATA_SOURCE or selects data from external table that don't access public files.
+The database scoped credential doesn't need to match the name of storage account because it will be explicitly used in DATA SOURCE that defines the location of storage.

     In the next part of the script, we create an external file format called `QuotedCsvWithHeader`.
 Creating an external file format is a prerequisite for creating an External Table.
 By creating an External File Format, you specify the actual layout of the data referenced by an external table.
 Here we specify the CSV field terminator, string delimiter, and set the `FIRST_ROW` value to 2 since the file contains a header row: